lastcanal/tv4r/README.md

 #### Contributing

-TV4R is written using React and Redux.
+TVR is written using React and Redux.
 Install [Redux Devtools](https://extension.remotedev.io/) to see what is happening under the hood.

 Pull requests, issues, bug reports and ideas are all welcome!